matthudsonenergy/on-site-co/README.md

    ```bash
    python -m http.server 8000
    ```
-3. Open http://localhost:8000 in a browser and navigate to the HTML file you want to view.
+3. Open http://localhost:8000 in a browser and navigate to `index.html` for the unified experience (or any of the standalone HTML files).

 ## GitHub Pages deployment
 GitHub Pages can host these static HTML files without any build step.